CruGlobal/godtools-swift/README.md

 ##### Views

+Views are what a user visually sees and interacts with.

 Responsibilities:
 - Rendering logic.
 - Animation logic.
+- Owns a ViewModel.
-- Observe ViewModel output.
+- Observes ViewModel output.
 In SwiftUI this is a combination of @ObservedObject and @Published properties.
 - Send inputs to the ViewModel (button tap, entering text input, etc.).

 File Naming and Organization: